bigyanse/system-design/60DaysofLearning.md

         - Cons of Load Balancer
             - Performance bottleneck if it does not have enough resources or if it is not configured properly
             - Increased complexity by single load balancer or multiple load balancers

+### Day43

+- Reverse Proxy vs Load Balancer
+    - Load Balancer is useful when you have multiple servers, load balancers route traffic to a set of servers serving the same function
+    - Reverse proxy is useful even with just one web server or application server
+- NGINX Architecture
+    - NGINX Process Model
+        - Master Process:
+            - Performs the priveleged operations such as reading configuration and binding to ports
+        - Child Process
+            - Shared memory is used for cache, session persistence, rate limits, session log
+            - Worker processes handle HTTP and other network traffic
+    - How does NGINX work?
+        - Master process performs the privileged operations such as reading configuration and binding to ports and then creates a small number of child processes
+        - The cache loader process runs at startup to load the disk-based cache into memory, and then exists.
+It is scheduled conservatively, so its resource demands are low
+        - The cache manager process runs periodically and prunes entries from the ddisk caches to keep them within the configured sizes
+        - The worker processes do all of the work.
+They handle network connections, read and write content to disk and communicate with upstream servers
+        - When in auto configured worker_processes, one worker process is run per CPU core, and never leaves the CPU core due to expensive context switching process
+        - When NGINX server is active, only the worker processes are busy.
+Each woker process handles multiple connections in a nonblocking fashion, reducing the number of context switches
+        - Each worker process is single threaded and runs independently, grabbing new connections and processing them.
+Processes communicate using shared memory for shared cache data, session persistence data and other shared resources